 Much of my work involves teaching mindfulness to groups.
-I am a partner in Mindfulness Sussex, which offers Mindfulness-Based Stress Reduction workshops and courses, and I lead residential Mindfulness Retreats in the south-east of England.
-I am on the faculty of the School of Life, and teach a range of mindfulness workshops and courses in London.
+I am a partner in Mindfulness Sussex and Mindfulness London, which offers Mindfulness-Based Stress Reduction workshops and courses, and I lead residential Mindfulness Retreats in the south-east of England.
 In organisations, I offer talks, workshops, consultancy, and courses for staff.

 My first career was in journalism - after graduating from Emmanuel College, Cambridge, I worked for newspapers and magazines including Arena, Time Out, the Independent On Sunday, Elle, the Observer, Empire and FHM (where I was deputy editor).
 After some soul-searching in the early 2000s, my work changed direction.
 Informed by experiences of depression and anxiety, I started writing about health and well-being.
 I studied for a post-graduate certificate in counselling and psychotherapy, and began researching and writing reports for the Mental Health Foundation.